quick2063706271/DonateNow/README.md

 #### Add to Wishlist (PATCH)
 Request URL: http://localhost:6001/api/post/wishlist/:uid/:pid
+<br/>This route performs a user's action of adding a post into his Wishlist.
+<br/>This route is expected to find the target post from the Post ID and the current user from the User ID.
+It then pushes the post into the user's wishlisted items.
+This changed is reflected through the Wish List page of the user.

 #### Remove from Wishlist (PATCH)
 Request URL: http://localhost:6001/api/post/unwishlist/:uid/:pid
+<br/>This route performs a user's action of removing a post from his Wishlist.
+<br/>This route is expected to find the target post from the Post ID and the current user from the User ID.
+It then removes the post from the user's wishlisted items.
+This changed is reflected through the Wish List page of the user.

 ### 5. Route for Search Page